foliant-docs/docs/src/quickstart.md

 Result: Hello_Foliant-2018-01-23.pdf
 ```

-To build pdf in Docker container, first uncomment `foliant/foliant:pandoc` in your project's `Dockerfile`:
+To build pdf in Docker container, first uncomment `foliant/foliant:pandoc` in your project’s `Dockerfile`:

 ```diff
 - FROM foliant/foliant